Counters with Sino-Japanese Numbers I

 The Counter ~台

 The counter ~台 is used to count mechanical objects of any size and kind.
-If it is a man-mind appliance, it is counted with it.
+If it is a man-made appliance, it is counted with it.
 This includes vehicles, bicycles, pianos, TVs, computers, cellphones, tablets, lawnmowers, etc.

-46. 日本国内には車は何台ありますか。
+52. 日本国内には車は何台ありますか。

-How many cars in Japan?
+How many cars are there in Japan?

-47. この2台のPCを繋ぎます。
+53. この2台のPCを繋ぎます。

 I’m going to connect these two PCs.

-48. 端末を10台発送しました。
+54. 端末を10台発送しました。

 I shipped ten devices.